Mustapha-Nkhili/NkhiliVan/README.md

    ```
 The application will be accessible at http://localhost:3000 by default.

-2. **Explore the different pages and features to rent or buy vans for your journey.**
+2. **Explore the different pages and features to rent vans for your journey.**

-## Features

-- Van Listings: Browse through a catalog of vans available for rent or purchase.

-- Search and Filter: Use advanced search and filter options to find the perfect van for your needs.

-- User Profiles: Create and manage user profiles with reviews and ratings.

-- Responsive Design: Enjoy a seamless experience across various devices.

-- Admin Dashboard: Admins can manage listings, user accounts, and overall platform activities.

 ## Contributing